ABOUT SUNSTONE CHAPEL

 Life-long Connection with liberal faith communities as a Unitarian Universalist:

 I am not a late-in-life Unitarian Universalist convert.
 I grew up at the Unitarian Universalist Church of Silver Spring where my father joined December 6, 1987, when I was 4 years old.
 I was also married there and continue to maintain my connection with the community.
 Currently I am a member of Paint Branch UU Church (PBUUC).

 8th Principle Leadership:

 I bring anti-racism and anti-oppression expertise to the table.
 I have been a dedicated student in the 8th Principle Learning Community since December 2019.
 Since then, I have attended Jubilee and New Day Rising anti-racism trainings.
-I currently serve as the lead and point of contact on the 8th Principle at Paint Branch UU where I’ve taught Adult Faith Development Classes and given sermons on 8th Principle topics.
-I led the strategy and charge of the successful passing of the principle at the congregation.
+I am an advocate for the 8th Principle at Paint Branch UU where I’ve taught Adult Faith Development Classes and given sermons on 8th Principle topics.
+I led the strategy of the successful passing of the principle at the congregation.

 You can be sure of an insightful and moving sermon and transformative worship service.
 I am an Award-winning preacher as affirmed by Meadville Lombard Theological School.
 In 2022, I was the recipient of The Charles Billings Prize in Preaching, which is given to one graduating student a year for excellence in preaching.

 Bring Diversity to the Pulpit: